2021 Season COVID-19 Policies - Updated as of May 23rd

 We love breakfast and we love cooking for you, our guests.

 To accommodate COVID-19 requirements we will be doing breakfast in 2 seatings at 2-person tables spaced 6ft apart.
 A 8am seating and a 9am seating.
 You will be asked to sign up for a time slot the night before.
 This allows Eric to be able to serve everyone in the breakfast room at the same time.
 Dishes will only be cleared after you have left the breakfast room.
 This will give us time to clear tables and sanitize them before the next seating.
 This will reduce the number of people that we can served at a time and you will need to sign up for a time slot.
 We are also offering a bagged To-Go breakfast so those of you that want to start your day in Acadia or who do not feel comfortable eating in a common dining room.

 We are required to make changes to minimize person to person contact.
-Such things as our glass milk jugs we have used for years will be replaced with individual mini-cup creamers, individual sugar packets, etc. Anyone that has stayed with us before will know that we have been making changes over the years to reduce our plastic use, recyclables, and our trash.
+Such things as our glass milk jugs we have used for years have been replaced with individual mini-cup creamers, individual sugar packets, etc. Anyone that has stayed with us before will know that we have been making changes over the years to reduce our plastic use, recyclables, and our trash.
 We have taken the pledge with our local Climate to Thrive.
 This pledge commits us to reducing our carbon footprint on this island.
 But at this time we have to think about your health and safety.